make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - So we want the terrain to look the same for every player but we also want it to "appear random"
 - That is, we don't want any visible patterns
-- We call this **pseudorandom**: it's looks random but it is also consistent and repeatable
+- We want it to be **pseudorandom**: random in appearance but also consistent and reproducible for each player

 # Breaking-down the problem